gunavardhanlomada/Volunteer-Verse/README.md

     <li>Make sure MongoDB is running on the default port <code>27017</code> or update the MongoDB URI in the configuration.</li>
   </ul>

-  <h2>🤝 Contributing</h2>
-  <p>Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.</p>

   <h2>📄 License</h2>
   <p>This project is open-source and available under the <a href="https://github.com/gunavardhanlomada/Volunteer-Verse/blob/main/LICENSE" target="_blank">MIT License</a>.</p>